njdjyxz/cse15l-lab-reports/Lab Report 1.md

 output:
 ```
 ```
 1. The working directory here is "lecture1".
-When I run `cat` with no argument, it appears nothing and didn't end the conversation.
+When I run `cat` with no argument, it appears to be nothing and doesn't end the conversation.
+I get this output is because I tell the filesystem nothing to print since I put no argument after `cat`.
 It is not an error, but the terminal will just repeat what you type in.

 input：
 ```